Unlimited: When It Comes To Salvation, To Work For It Is To Lose It

 It is the same with life and salvation.
 Some Christians work all their lives to prove that they are worthy.
 Why work for what has already been so freely provided.
 To prove our merits?
 To prove that we can do it on our own?

-Eli’s Reflection: Ask God to examine your heart to remove the attitudes and behaviours that are about making ourselves feel worthy before God (as well as ourselves and our fellow human beings).
+Reflection: Ask God to examine your heart to remove the attitudes and behaviours that are about making yourself feel worthy before God (as well as yourself and your fellow human beings).
 We all have them, and we all need God’s help.